Configure federated access for tenant administrators

 Enter the name of the group claim in the Group Claim Name field.

-By default, Azure sends the ID
+By default, Azure AD sends the ID

 of the group. -